Close Banner

 A Guide to Gluten-Free Dining at Disney World

-Gluten-free Dining at Disney World Trying to eat gluten-free at Disney World?
+Trying to eat gluten-free at Disney World?
 For those with allergies and special diets, eating out can be a stressful aspect of visiting a theme park.
 But have no fear!
-Disney goes above and beyond to make sure guests have the best experience in its parks, extending all the way to the menus at table-service, quick-service and snack locations.
-Especially in recent years, Disney has made a visible effort to provide options for guests with special diets and allergies.
-You can check menus online or in the My Disney Experience app, as many restaurants create special sections at the bottom for allergies.
+Disney goes above and beyond to make sure guests have the best experience in its parks, extending all the way to the menus at table-service, quick-service, snack locations, resort hotels and Disney Springs.
+In recent years, Disney has made a visible effort to offer options for guests with special diets and allergies.
+You can check menus online or in the My Disney Experience app, as many restaurants include special allergy sections at the bottom.
+In this post, we'll highlight the best restaurants for eating gluten-free across Walt Disney World Resort, plus our top tips.
+Let's hop in!

 Eating Gluten-Free at Disney World

-Our Frog Family has seen the Walt Disney World Resort go to great lengths to adapt to the needs of those with food allergies.
-In 2015, Disney launched allergy-friendly menus throughout the Disney World Resort that cover the top eight most common allergens: gluten/wheat, milk/dairy, egg, soy, peanut, tree nut, fish and shellfish.
+Our Frog Family has seen Walt Disney World Resort go to great lengths to adapt to the needs of those with food allergies.
+In 2015, Disney launched allergy-friendly menus throughout the resort that cover the top eight most common allergens: gluten/wheat, milk/dairy, egg, soy, peanut, tree nut, fish and shellfish.
 Its edible offerings go far beyond the average house salad as the only allergy-friendly option.
 Don't froget to ask a cast member about ingredients before ordering, as items are subject to change.
 The Disney World chefs are always hoppy to talk to guests about allergies and intolerances.

 Gluten-Free at Disney Table-Service Restaurants